Content and Marketing drive our world.

 - Optimize content according to where it belongs

-The goal of a content audit is to get a complete picture of what content you currently have running, its performance, what pieces are planned for the next several months, and their projected performance.
+The goal of a content audit is to get a complete picture of what content you currently have published, its performance, and then to let that influence which pieces you'll plan for the next several months and their projected performance.

-If this is beginning to sound like lots of work, that's because it is!
-Effective content marketing is no walk in the park, but it pays off.
+If this is beginning to sound like lots of work, that's because it is.
+Effective content marketing is no walk in the park, but when done right, it pays off!

 Identifying gaps with a content audit

-Create a spreadsheet that includes every piece of content your organization has created and is currently planned for the future.
-The spreadsheet should have columns for its status (published or planned), its type, its title, the stage of the buyer's journey it targets, the persona it targets, and the URL.
+The spreadsheet should have columns for the status (published or planned), type, title, stage of the customer journey it targets, persona it targets, and the URL.

-Merely filling out this sheet will give you a great idea of where content might be lacking.
-You might notice, for example, that the majority of your content addresses the decision stage and that you have very little geared towards awareness.
-Or perhaps your awareness stage is well-covered but you lack in consideration stage content.
+Filling out this sheet will give you a great idea of where your content might be lacking.
+You might notice, for example, that the majority of your content addresses the decision stage and that you have very little geared towards the awareness stage.
+Or perhaps your awareness stage is well-covered, but you lack consideration stage content.

-Identifying gaps helps you plan for the future.
-Focus your content creation efforts on filling these gaps and ensure that every buyer's stage/persona combination is well covered with quality content.
+Focus your content creation efforts on filling these gaps and ensure that every customer stage/persona combination is catered for with quality content.

 Establishing goals for your content

-So, after determining where within the buyer's journey each piece of content belongs, you need to check whether those assets are really doing their job.
+So, after determining where each piece of content belongs within the customer journey, you need to check whether those assets are doing their job.

 - Is your awareness stage content helping people define their problems?